Morocco reaches last 16 of World Cup, beats Canada 2-1 - WHIZ News

 Herdman was looking forward to a rest and seeing his children more than anything else, he said, with an incredibly busy time ahead for Canadian soccer before the World Cup goes to North America in four years.

-There were reasons to be “proud,” Herdman said, after pushing both Belgium and Morocco in narrow losses.
+There were reasons to be “proud,” Herdman said, after pushing both Belgium and Morocco in narrow losses in Qatar.
 Only Canada’s 4-1 loss to Croatia was lopsided.

 NEXT FOR MOROCCO

-As Group F winner, Morocco will play the second place team in Group E. One more victory will mean a historic place in the quarterfinals.
+As Group F winner, Morocco will face Spain in the last 16.
+The Spanish lost to Japan 2-1 to finish second in Group E.

+One more victory for Morocco will mean the country’s first trip to the World Cup quarterfinals.

 “Why not aim for the sky?”
 Regragui said.
 “Why not dream about lifting that trophy?”